7frank/ai-ui-playground/tools/code-jeeves/README.md

 - try out autoSlice feature of zod-gpt
 - check for max token quota in the future when endpoints are available

+## potential scenarios we could test
+- `create an email cli that allows me to log into read and anwer my emails`
+- `create an api that has the following endpoints, user,login,logout,todolist,create todo`

 ## troubleshooting

-somethimes generating fails without details of the json in question
+sometimes generating fails without details of the json in question

 > .out/test2/plan.json
 > resuming tasks with: 1